-Wildfire erupts in California's Napa County, emergency evacuations over 'dangerous rate of speed'
+Wildfire erupts in California's Napa County, emergency evacuations over 'dangerous rate of spread'

 The Glass Fire near St. Helena has consumed at least 800 acres